elioamicarelli/ECAV_data_quality/README.md

 In 2016/2017 I provided statistical consulting services to the Electoral Contention and Violence Data Project (ECAV).
 This repository contains some of the material produced for this job.

-This repository only contains material that the client agreed to make publicly available.
+The client agreed to make publicly available all the material that can be found in this repository.

 ## The ECAV project